The number of particles in activated random walk on the complete graph: Introduction and main results

 The present paper provides a rigorous description of this mechanism for the activated random walk model on the complete graph and provides a characterisation of the support of the invariant distribution of the corresponding Markovian dynamics.
-We show that the number of particles concentrates with high probability around a value $\rho_c N + a \sqrt{N \log N}$, staying within a small critical window of length at most $o(\sqrt{N\log N})$, where $N$ is the number of vertices in the underlying graph.
+We show that the number of particles concentrates with high probability around a value $\rho_c N + a \sqrt{N \log N}$, {with fluctuations of order at most} $o(\sqrt{N\log N})$, where $N$ is the number of vertices in the underlying graph.
 We also determine the critical value $\rho_c = \frac{\lambda}{1+\lambda}$ of the particle density on the complete graph, and the lower order shift $a = \sqrt{\lambda}/(1+\lambda)$.
-As far as we know, together with the case of totally asymmetric jumps on $\mathbb{Z}$ \cite[Theorem 1]{Cabezas}, this is the only case in which the value of the critical density for the activated random walk model is known \textit{exactly}.
+As far as we know, together with the cases of totally asymmetric jumps on $\mathbb{Z}$ \cite[Theorem 1]{Cabezas} {and directed jumps on $\mathbb{Z}$ \cite[Theorem 3.2]{RollaSurv}}, this is the only case in which the value of the critical density for the activated random walk model is known \textit{exactly}.
 In addition, the presence of the lower order shift, that we also calculate, is a feature that should be present for ARW on finite subsets of $\mathbb{Z}^d$ as well.
-The shift plays an important role in the ARW dynamics, and we believe that the coarse-graining argument we develop in this paper to study it gives useful insight into a potential spatial analogue in $\mathbb{Z}^d$, at least at a heuristic level.
-In sufficiently high dimensions one can expect $\rho_c$ to be a perturbation of $\lambda/(1+\lambda)$ and the dynamics to behave similarly to that on the complete graph.
+The shift plays an important role in the ARW dynamics, and we believe that the arguments we develop in this paper to study it gives useful insight into a potential spatial analogue in $\mathbb{Z}^d$, at least at a heuristic level.
 We note that an analogous shift in density for the Abelian sandpile on the complete graph and on finite subsets of $\mathbb{Z}^2$ is also present \cite{FeyLevineWilson,JaraiElvidge}.
 Indeed, an infinitesimal super-criticality appears to be a general feature of SOC, see the detailed study of the forest-fire model on the complete graph by R\'ath and T\'oth \cite{RathToth}.
+We also note that the recent computation of the exact critical density for the stochastic sandpile model on the complete graph \cite{CampaillaForien2025}, which appeared after the publication of our preprint, is closely related in spirit to the present work.
+Moreover, a recent result \cite{JungeKaufmanMeisel2025}, also obtained after the appearance of our preprint, shows that the critical density for activated random walk on $\mathbb{Z}^d$ approaches, as $d\to\infty$, the critical value on the complete graph, namely $\lambda/(1+\lambda)$, which is precisely the value computed in the present paper.